Code-the-Dream-School/eridanus-intro/instructions/section-4/lesson-4-4.md

 #### Create and Load Stylesheet

-- [ ] Create a folder called `css/`
+- [ ] Create a folder called `css/` at the root level (the same level as your instructions and js folders and your index.html file)
 - [ ] Inside that folder, create a Cascading Style Sheets (CSS) file called `index.css`

+#### Link your CSS file to your HTML file

 - [ ] Open your `index.html` file
 - [ ] Before the closing `</head>` tag, insert a `<link>` element with a `rel` attribute of "stylesheet" and an `href` attribute that specifies the relative path to your CSS file (i.e. `css/index.css`)
-- [ ] Save and open in your browser
+- [ ] Save and open the index.html file in your browser

 #### Write CSS

-For this assignment, there are some general requirements but the design is up to you!
-This is your chance to be creative and transform your webpage into a reflection of who you are.
+For this assignment, there are some general requirements but **the design is up to you!** This is your chance to be creative and transform your webpage into a reflection of who you are.

 - [ ] Change the background color of the page body
 - [ ] Change the default text color
-- [ ] Customize the font family
+- [ ] Define the font family for the entire page or just a section
   - (Optional) Load in a font family from [Google Fonts](https://fonts.google.com/)
 - [ ] Add spacing (padding/margin) between sections
 - [ ] Change the font size, weight, and color of all headings